gzuidhof/gzuidhof.github.io/guido.io/content/posts/007-controlling-variance-in-proof-of-work.md

 ![Porbability mass plot graph](https://i.imgur.com/UNEq0Mq.png)

 ### The downsides of requiring more solutions
-There are small downsides to requiring more solutions, the first is the need to submit more solutions requiring a bit more bandwidth.
+There are some downsides to requiring more solutions, the first is the need to submit more solutions requiring a bit more bandwidth.
 In FriendlyCaptcha every solution is an 8 byte value transmitted as base64, so going from 10 to 20 solutions would take around 106 extra characters (`10*8*(4/3)`).

 Secondly there are simply more solutions to verify, but given that verification is cheap this doesn't matter.

 ## Conclusion
-Proof of work usually doesn't have any notion of progress, and any attempt is just as likely as the next to find the solution.
+Proof of work usually doesn't have any notion of progress.
+Any attempt is just as likely as the next to find the solution.
 By requiring multiple proof of work solutions we can decrease variance, as well as provide a notion of progress, both of these features are requirements for a CAPTCHA based on proof of work.

 Want to see the proof of work CAPTCHA in action?
-Try the demo [**here**](friendlycaptcha.com/demo).
-The open source PoW library (in JS and WebAssembly) can be found [here](https://github.com/gzuidhof/friendly-pow), and the widget code is found [here](https://github.com/gzuidhof/friendly-challenge).
+Try the demo [**here**](https://friendlycaptcha.com/demo).
+The open source PoW library (in JS and WebAssembly) can be found [here](https://github.com/friendlycaptcha/friendly-pow), and the widget code is found [here](https://github.com/friendlycaptcha/friendly-challenge).